Gbeminiyi-S/HTML-Static-Landing-Page/README.md

 ## Customization

 The gallery is highly customizable.
 You can modify the styles by editing the `styles/styles.css` file.
-Additionally, you can replace the placeholder images in the `galleries` section with your own images.
+Additionally, you can replace the placeholder images in the `assets` section with your own images.